🔢

 Yes.
 2 is the only even prime and the smallest prime.
 It has exactly two divisors: 1 and 2.

 Unknown—there are infinitely many.
-The largest known prime (as of recent records) is a Mersenne prime with millions of digits.
+The largest known prime (as of 2024) is a Mersenne prime with over 24 million digits.

 How does the calculator test large numbers?

-For small numbers, trial division.
+For small numbers, trial division is used.
 For larger numbers, probabilistic tests (Miller-Rabin) provide high confidence with less computation.

-Why is factorization hard but primality testing easy?
+Why is factorisation hard but primality testing easy?

 Primality testing has polynomial-time algorithms.
-No known polynomial algorithm exists for factorization.
+No known polynomial algorithm exists for factorisation.
 This asymmetry underpins cryptographic security.

 Can this handle numbers with many digits?

-The calculator efficiently handles numbers up to 10¹² for primality and 10¹⁵ for factorization.
-Beyond that, specialized software is needed.
+The calculator efficiently handles numbers up to 10¹² for primality and 10¹⁵ for factorisation.
+Beyond that, specialised software is needed.

 What is the Prime Number Theorem?